JCCT 227

 JCCT 209

-The purpose of this research is to test the safety of an investigational vaccine to prevent urinary tract infections.
+The study is aiming to test an investigational vaccine developed to prevent urinary tract infections caused by the bacterium E. coli.

 JCCT 211